 Tippet strategy system

 The Tippet theory was also based on the 75-ball bingo game, however, it can be applied to the 90-ball version as well.
-The British statistician created a simple idea to pick numbers that are closest to the median.
-He thought that the longer the bingo game goes on, the closer the average of the numbers will be to the median – the average value of the numbers – which is 38 in 75-ball bingo and 45 in 90-ball bingo.
+The British statistician developed a simple idea to pick numbers that are closest to the median.
+He theorized that the longer the bingo game goes on, the closer the average of the numbers will be to the median – the average value of the numbers – which is 38 in 75-ball bingo and 45 in 90-ball bingo.
 This theory only applies for longer games though so:

 - Don’t use it for 30-balls bingo or one line patterns – for short games choose tickets that have more high and low numbers